zacknewcomb/LinearAlgebra/README.md

 * Special functions from recent research papers in numerical analysis

 *Previous Updates Included*:
+* (1/8-9/2021)
+  * Restructre the package
+  * Create the OneDimAnalysis module and divide the solve module seperately
+    * Add the stability and fixedPoint methods, for finding qualitative info on ODEs
+  * Improve Secant and Newton method in roots module
 * (1/5/2021)
   * Created integration module with numerical integration methods
     * Trapezoid method